-I had made some huge safety mistakes while travelling.
-It is funny now and I am happy that it ended just losing my things, but if I were more careful my whole trip in Barcelona would be way nicer.
+I had made some huge safety mistakes while traveling.
+It is funny now and I am happy that it ended just losing my things, but if I were more careful my whole trip to Barcelona would be way nicer.
 I’ve been robbed because I was too tired, all my expensive things and money were in my bag, I was followed by men who probably saw how much money I had while I was buying coffee and the biggest mistake was that my bag was next to me and I was not holding it.
-It is a good lesson which I learnt in a hard way and now I am always extra careful, especially while travelling solo.
-Here are some safety tips which I always use while travelling.
+It is a good lesson which I learned in a hard way and now I am always extra careful, especially while traveling solo.
+Here are some safety tips which I always use while traveling.

 Travel solo safety tips

 Firstly, always make research before traveling to a new country, especially if it is not in Europe.
 Learn about the culture, religion, learn some basic words, phrases in the local language.
 When I traveled to Spain for the first time, I couldn’t even order food in the restaurant, because nobody spoke English.
 I was lucky because the waiter was so nice that she brought me to the kitchen and just showed me the food.
 Some topics about which you should make research:

 - What actions are considered appropriate and inappropriate in that country?

 - Are there any different body language behaviors in that country?

 Additionally, if it is possible to try to arrive at a new place in day time and check how to reach your hostel or hotel from an airport or train station before.

 2. Take pictures of all your documents

 Make pictures and hard copies of your all tickets, reservations, passports, and IDs.
 Upload everything on Google Drive or DropBox, to any cloud which you can reach from any computer.
 That way if you lose your phone you will always have a plan B and your holiday won’t be ruined.

 3. Inform your friend/mom/ boyfriend where you are